So you’re here for a starting point.

 - Principle of Atomicity: put things that belong together into a single note, give it an ID, but limit its content to that single topic.

-- Our post about the Principle of Connectivity highlights how different techniques can implement the same underlying principle, here links vs Folgezettel to connect notes.
-Also see a discussion about Different Kinds of Ties Between Notes.
+- Our post about the Principle of Connectivity highlights how different techniques can implement the same underlying principle: links vs note sequences.

 The building blocks of a Zettelkasten are the inbox, the note archive, and the reference manager.